Trump Claims Without Evidence That China Hacked Clinton Email Server

 The article, by reporter Richard Pollack, cites two anonymous sources and says a Chinese-owned company based outside of Washington, D.C. "hacked Hillary Clinton's private server throughout her term as secretary of state and obtained nearly all her emails."

-Trump tweeted a few hours earlier in another apparent reference the story.
+Trump tweeted a few hours earlier in another apparent reference to the story.

 Report just out: “China hacked Hillary Clinton’s private Email Server.”
 Are they sure it wasn’t Russia (just kidding!)?
 What are the odds that the FBI and DOJ are right on top of this?
 Actually, a very big story.
 Much classified information!— Donald J. Trump (@realDonaldTrump) August 29, 2018